the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 # Thanks For Reading
 If you've made it this far, thanks for reading and I'm sorry what I thought was going to be a reasonably sized post turned into such a monster.

+Hopefully you've found this interesting, and if you're new to AWS Lambda too then please take some time to experiment with it and try things out.
+I've been pleasantly surprised by how quickly you can get to grips with it and start building things.

-In the next part I'll talk more about how I tackled the problem of having separate AWS Lambda projects for each AWS Lambda.
-This will make our solution more manageable as it grows to support much more functionality - which means many more AWS Lambdas.
+In the next part of this blog I'll talk more about how I tackled the problem of having separate AWS Lambda projects for each AWS Lambda, and I promise to make it shorter.

+You can find the code used in this blog post on my [GitHub repository](https://github.com/the-dext/blog_dotNet_aws_lambda_with_onion_architecture_pt1).